wtsi-hgi/node-xiongxiong/decoders/python/README.md

 ```

 n.b., An exception will be thrown if the specified hashing algorithm is
 not supported.
-If you are using Python 2.7.9, or later, you will have
+If you are using Python greater than 2.7.9 or 3.2, you
-access to all the algorithms supported by your platform's instance of
+will have access to all the algorithms supported by your platform's
-OpenSSL; otherwise you are limited to MD5, SHA1, SHA224, SHA256, SHA384
+instance of OpenSSL; otherwise you are limited to MD5, SHA1, SHA224,
-and SHA512.
+SHA256, SHA384 and SHA512.

 Obviously, the private key and hashing algorithm must match those used
-by the encoder.
+by a token's encoder in order to successfully decode it.

 ### `xiongxiong(accessToken)`
 ### `xiongxiong(basicLogin, basicPassword)`